Modern Day Slavery Act

 Safeguarding training is mandatory for all staff and includes information on trafficking and modern-day slavery in order to promote the knowledge and understanding of escalating concerns via the Home Office national referral mechanism/duty to notify process.
 Clinical staff are also encouraged to undertake specific Modern Slavery eLearning provided by the local authority.

-Staff are encouraged to raise any concerns that they might have.
+Staff are encouraged to raise any concerns that they might have and we have trained Freedom to Speak up Guardians available to all staff.
 We have a Whistleblowing policy which details how staff, sub-contractors and contractors can raise any concerns that they may have confidentially, if they are concerned about raising the matter via their line manager or head of service.